 BISE cancels affiliation of 66 private schools

-closed for summer vacations from May 29 to August 31, 2009.
+The NWFP Elementary and Secondary Education Department had notified that all private schools (including missionary, autonomous, semi autonomous schools) shall remain closed for summer vacations from May 29 to August 31, 2009.

 Post your comments